 “C-CAP doesn’t just believe in skills and techniques as a key to success in the food industry.
 Their programs help sharpen your soft skills like punctuality, resumé writing and interview skills.” – Carlos Enrique Mercado, C-CAP Alum

 - Are you a cooking school? – C-CAP is not a cooking school.
-We’re a non-profit organization that partners with high schools in seven cities that have existing culinary programs.
+We’re a 501(c)(3) not-for-profit organization that partners with high schools in seven cities that have existing culinary programs.
 We offer enrichment programs to our partner schools, such as job training and internships, scholarship opportunities, teacher professional development, and equipment and product donations to the culinary classrooms.

 - How do I know if my high school participates in C-CAP? – Ask your high school culinary teacher or you can contact your nearest local C-CAP coordinator.

 - How can I get my high school involved with C-CAP? – Please contact your nearest local C-CAP coordinator.

 - How can I sign up? – High school students are eligible to participate in C-CAP if they are enrolled in culinary classes at a C-CAP participating high school.